Paul Laurence Dunbar High School (Lexington, Kentucky): Paul Laurence Dunbar High School (1990)

 The Paul Laurence Dunbar High School is a public high school opened in 1990 and located at 1600 Man o' War Boulevard in the southwestern part of Lexington.
 The school name was part of a political deal made in 1965 with the city's African-American community.
 The county school board agreed that the next high school to open in Lexington would bear Dunbar's name, principally at the urging of the Rev. William Augustus Jones Sr., minister of Lexington's oldest and largest Black church and a civil rights leader whose five oldest children had graduated from Dunbar and embarked on careers of distinction.

 Both schools used the name Paul Laurence Dunbar High School and the Dunbar High School, but they are not the same school.
 The former school was frequently referred to as the "Dunbar High School".
 In an attempt to differentiated, the new school was given the poet's full name and is more frequently referred to by the full name.

 As an additional tribute to the old Dunbar High School, the gymnasium was named the "S.T.
 Roach Sports Center" for basketball coach Sanford T. Roach, who led the school to a 512–142 record from 1942 to 1965, and is a member of the National High School Sports Hall of Fame and the Kentucky Athletic Hall of Fame.

 The new PLD adopted the original school colors of the old Dunbar High (which were red and black, but changed to green and white during the 1940s).
 The new high school did not, however, retain the former school's "Bearcats" mascot.
 A vote of the school's future students shortly before the school's opening favored "Bulldogs" and selected "The Victors", by Louis Elbel, as the basis of the fight song.

-Athletics
+Curriculum

+As of 2017, Dunbar offers Advanced Placement (AP) courses in twenty subject areas.